rsta2/circle/README.md

 Building
 --------

 Building is normally done on PC Linux.
 If building for the Raspberry Pi 1 you need a [toolchain](http://elinux.org/Rpi_Software#ARM) for the ARM1176JZF core.
-For Raspberry Pi 2 you need a toolchain with Cortex-A7 support.
-[This one](https://github.com/raspberrypi/tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64) should work for both.
+For Raspberry Pi 2/3 you need a toolchain with Cortex-A7/-A53 support.
+[This one](https://github.com/raspberrypi/tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64) should work for all of these.

-First edit the file *Rules.mk* and set the Raspberry Pi version (*RASPPI*, 1 or 2) and the *PREFIX* of your toolchain commands.
+First edit the file *Rules.mk* and set the Raspberry Pi version (*RASPPI*, 1, 2 or 3) and the *PREFIX* of your toolchain commands.
 Alternatively you can create a *Config.mk* file (which is ignored by git) and set the Raspberry Pi version and the *PREFIX* variable to the prefix of your compiler like this (don't forget the dash at the end):

 `RASPPI = 1`
 `PREFIX = arm-none-eabi-`